Verifying the Union of Manifolds Hypothesis for Image Data

-In order to verify that properly setting varying intrinsic dimensions in DGMs is advantageous, provided the true intrinsic dimensions are different enough, we generate a synthetic dataset using a pretrained BigGAN \citep{brock2018large}.
-We use this model, which has $\mathcal{Z}=\R^{120}$, to generate $61{,}024$ samples from the golden retriever class.\footnote{This odd-looking number is simply a by-product of the default batch size of the pretrained model.} These samples have true intrinsic dimension at most $120$, and their estimated intrinsic dimension through \eqref{eq:id_estimator} is $22$ (we rounded the real-valued estimate up).
-We also generate another $61{,}024$ samples from this model, except we zero out all but $m=1$ latent coordinates before passing them through the generator, resulting in samples of true intrinsic dimension of at most $m$, and estimated intrinsic dimension $3$.
-We then combine these two types of samples into a single dataset of size $122{,}048$, with each type of sample corresponding to a class.
+We use this model, which has $\mathcal{Z}=\R^{120}$, to generate $64{,}000$ samples from the golden retriever class.
+These samples have true intrinsic dimension at most $120$, and their estimated intrinsic dimension through \eqref{eq:id_estimator} is $22$ (we rounded the real-valued estimate up).
+We also generate another $64{,}000$ samples from this model, except we zero out all but $m=1$ latent coordinates before passing them through the generator, resulting in samples of true intrinsic dimension of at most $m$, and estimated intrinsic dimension $3$.
+We then combine these two types of samples into a single dataset of size $128{,}000$, with each type of sample corresponding to a class.
 This dataset has the property that its classes have a large difference in intrinsic dimension, and estimating the intrinsic dimension of the entire dataset while ignoring classes gives a value of $5$.
-We then train two models on this dataset: a (supervised) clustered version C-WAE+NF (constant $\smash{\hat{d}}$) where both clusters have their latent dimension set to $5$ (i.e.\ the single estimate of intrinsic dimension over the entire dataset) and the second models NFs (indicated as ``D-WAE+NF (constant $\smash{\hat{d}}$)''); and a disconnected version of the same model except clusters have their latent dimensions set to $22$ and $3$ (i.e.\ class intrinsic dimension estimates), respectively (indicated as ``D-WAE+NF'').
+We then train two models on this dataset: a disconnected two-step model, where the first models are WAEs with fixed intrinsic dimension set to $5$ (i.e.\ the single estimate of intrinsic dimension over the entire dataset) and the second models NFs (indicated as ``D-WAE+NF (constant $\smash{\hat{d}}$)''); and a disconnected version of the same model except clusters have their latent dimensions set to $22$ and $3$ (i.e.\ class intrinsic dimension estimates), respectively (indicated as ``D-WAE+NF'').